shaneyoung91/personal-budget-app/README.md

 ---

-## Link to Web App :link:
+## Link to App :link:
 [My Money, My Problems](https://my-money-my-problems-adc02cdb74c3.herokuapp.com/)

 ---

 ## Home Page
 ![home page](public/images/index.png)
 ---
 ## Signed In
- - After signing up or logging in with their Google account, users can then access their budgets (which only they can see).
+ - After signing up or logging in with their Google account, Users can then access their budgets.
 ![sign in page](public/images/index-sign-in.png)
 ---
 ## Budget Overview